Difference Violin - Viola (Alto)

 I've since worked to convince many of my violin students to switch to viola, citing the many wonderful opportunities mentioned above.
 It's got to be done!
 Viola players are just hard to come by otherwise.
 In my years teaching only one viola student learned viola before violin, the rest were violin transplants.
 This unforeseen anomaly is perhaps the only case of a violist who took up violin later.

 "What do you call someone who hangs around musicians a lot?"

 Who knows their reasons behind playing the viola, but many amazing and well-respected musicians have played the viola over the centuries including J.S.
 Bach, Beethoven, Haydn, Mendelssohn, Schubert, and violin virtuoso Paganini.
 Czech composer Dvorák considered becoming a professional violist but instead pursued composition where he wrote pieces which gave the viola a far more active role.

 Some composers even preferred viola over the violin, such as Mozart who was said to have performed the Principal Viola solo at the premiere of his then ground-breaking "Sinfonia Concertante."
 And some greats had their musical start on the viola.
 Jimi Hendrix, perhaps the 20th century's finest and most innovative rock- started his musical career at an early age on the viola!

 "Why did the violist marry the guitarist?"

 Okay, so smashing a flaming Fender is way cooler than playing the viola.
-Heck, you may loose a teeny bit of sex appeal and overall charisma when you take up viola.
+Heck, you may lose a teeny bit of sex appeal and overall charisma when you take up the viola.

 "Why is the violin smaller than the viola?"